collective/transmogrifier/docs/transmogrifier.rst

 Transmogrifier can load these configuration files either by looking them up in a registry or by loading them from a python package.

-You register transmogrifier configurations using the ``pipeline`` directive in the http://namespaces.plone.org/transmogrifier namespace, together with a name, and optionally a title and description:
+You register transmogrifier configurations using the ``blueprint` and ``pipeline`` directives in the http://namespaces.plone.org/transmogrifier namespace. ``blueprint`` together with a name and a component path; ``pipeline`` with a name, and optionally a title and description.

 .. code:: xml